Geizerjin/android/README.md

 Getting Started

-To get started with Android/BeanStalkKang, you'll need to get familiar with Git and Repo.
+To get started with Android/Slimbean, you'll need to get familiar with Git and Repo.

-To initialize your local repository using the BeanStalk trees, use a command like this:
+To initialize your local repository using the Slimbean trees, use a command like this:

 repo init -u git://github.com/Geizerjin/android.git -b master